OpenFileDialog

 Connect to the File System

-In order to view files, you must add at least one IFileSystemProvider to the Roots collection before showing the dialog.
+Add at least one IFileSystemProvider to the Roots collection before showing the dialog:

 //Using an absolute file path